Interior Door Replacement in Warsaw — Old Door Removal and New Door Fitting

 | Door handle replacement | 80 zł | 150 zł |

-Send a photo of the old door and opening — the technician will assess the scope and quote a price with no hidden extras.
+Send a photo of the old door and the opening — the technician will check the scope of work and give you a clear quote with no surprise add-ons (compatible with Porta, VOX, Erkado and similar).

 How a door replacement works: from removal to finish

 - Inspection and measurement.
-The technician arrives, assesses the condition of the old door, opening and walls.
+The technician comes out and checks the condition of the old door, the opening and the walls.
 Everything is measured: width, height, wall thickness, rebate depth.
-The result is a firm price and a list of anything that still needs buying.
+Based on that, you get a fixed price and a list of anything still to buy.

 - Removing the old leaf and frame.
-We lift the leaf off its hinges.
-The frame is either cut out or carefully eased free if the fixings allow.
-The key is not to rip chunks of wall away with it, especially in older buildings where the plaster is fragile.
+We take the leaf off the hinges.
+The frame is either cut out or worked loose carefully if the fixings make that possible.
+The point is to avoid tearing chunks out of the wall, especially in older buildings where the plaster breaks easily.

 - Cleaning the opening.
-We remove old expanding foam, leftover fixings and plaster fragments.
-If the foam has set rock-hard, we cut it with a knife and pare it back with a chisel.
-The opening must be clean and even.
+We strip out old expanding foam, leftover fixings and broken plaster.
+If the foam has gone completely hard, we slice it with a knife and trim it back with a chisel.
+The opening needs to be clean and level.

 - Preparing the opening for the new frame.
-If the old door was a different size, we narrow the opening with packing timber or widen it with a breaker.
+If the old door was a different size, we make the opening smaller with packing timber or open it up with a breaker.
 We straighten any reveals damaged during removal and prime the surfaces.

 - Fitting the new frame and leaf.
-We assemble the frame, set it plumb and level, wedge it and apply foam.
-The leaf is hung, hinge and latch recesses are routed, handles are fitted.
-We check the swing.
+We put the frame together, set it plumb and level, wedge it in place and foam it.
+The leaf is hung, hinge and latch recesses are routed, and the handles are installed.
+We test the swing.

 - Architraves, extension strips, finishing.
-If the wall is thicker than the frame, we add extension strips.
-Architraves are mitred at 45 degrees and fixed with adhesive or pins.
-We seal the gap between frame and wall where needed.
+If the wall is thicker than the frame, we fit extension strips.
+Architraves are cut at 45 degrees and fixed with adhesive or pins.
+Where needed, we seal the gap between the frame and wall.

 - Clean-up and handover.
-We verify that the door opens and closes freely and the latch engages cleanly.
-Old door, offcuts and dust are cleared away.
-The client checks and signs off.
+We check that the door opens and shuts smoothly and that the latch catches properly.
+The old door, offcuts and dust are removed.
+The client inspects the job and signs it off.

 Common mistakes when replacing doors

-A replacement is not the same as a fresh installation.
-It has its own pitfalls, and here are the ones we see most often:
+A replacement job is not the same as a first-time installation.
+It has its own common problems, and these are the ones we run into most often:

 - Buying the new door before removing the old one.
-People measure against the old frame, then discover after removal that the actual opening is wider or narrower.
-The correct approach is to measure the bare opening after demolition and only then order the door.
+People measure to the old frame, then after removal find that the real opening is wider or narrower.
+The right way is to measure the bare opening after demolition and only then order the door.

 - Ripping the frame out roughly.
-Levering with a crowbar tears away plaster and even brickwork.
-The wall then needs repairing, which multiplies the cost.
-The frame should be cut and eased out carefully.
+Pulling with a crowbar tears off plaster and sometimes even brickwork.
+Then the wall needs repair, which pushes the cost up fast.
+The frame should be cut and taken out carefully.

 - Not cleaning off old foam.
-A new frame is set on top of hardened old foam.
-It is uneven and rigid, making it impossible to set the frame straight.
-The result is a twist that shows up within months.
+A new frame gets fitted over hardened old foam.
+It is uneven and stiff, so there is no way to set the frame straight.
+The result is a twist that starts showing within months.

 - Ignoring damaged reveals.
-After removal the reveals are often chipped and cracked.
-If they are not levelled before the new frame goes in, the architraves sit crooked and gaps appear.
+After the old frame comes out, the reveals are often chipped and cracked.
+If they are not levelled before the new frame is fitted, the architraves sit unevenly and gaps show up.

 - Not accounting for size differences.
-A new door can be 2-3 cm narrower or shorter than the old one.
-Without reworking the opening you see marks from the previous frame, plaster steps and old paint lines.
+A new door may be 2-3 cm narrower or shorter than the old one.
+If the opening is not reworked, you end up seeing marks from the previous frame, steps in the plaster and old paint lines.

 - Skimping on architraves and extension strips.
-Cheap architraves that do not match the door in colour or texture, or no extension strips despite a wall thicker than the standard frame.
-It looks shoddy and spoils the whole job.
+Cheap architraves that do not match the door in colour or finish, or no extension strips even though the wall is thicker than the standard frame.
+It looks rough and spoils the final result.

 - Fitting before filler has dried.
-If the reveals were patched, the filler needs time to dry.
-Otherwise moisture transfers to the frame and the MDF or timber starts to swell.
+If the reveals were repaired, the filler needs time to dry out.
+Otherwise the moisture goes into the frame and the MDF or timber starts swelling.

 What to prepare before the technician arrives

-A door replacement is dustier work than fitting into a clean opening.
-Here is what to do in advance:
+Replacing a door creates more dust than fitting one into a clean opening.
+Here is what you should sort out beforehand:

-- Decide what to do with the old door — leave it by the entrance, take it to the skip, or dispose of it yourself.
+- Decide what should happen with the old door — leave it by the entrance, take it to the skip, or get rid of it yourself.
 Waste removal by the technician is a separate service.

-- Clear the area around the opening by at least a metre on each side.
-Move furniture, rugs and items from nearby shelves.
+- Clear the space around the opening by at least a metre on both sides.
+Move furniture, rugs and anything from nearby shelves.

-- Sheet the floor and any furniture that cannot be moved — demolition produces a lot of dust and small fragments.
+- Cover the floor and any furniture that cannot be moved — demolition makes a lot of dust and small debris.

-- The new door leaf, frame, architraves and hardware should be on site by the time the technician arrives.
+- The new door leaf, frame, architraves and hardware should already be on site when the technician arrives.

-- Check the contents: hinges, handles, latch, strike plate, extension strips (if the wall is thick).
-Something is often missing.
+- Check what is in the pack: hinges, handles, latch, strike plate, extension strips (if the wall is thick).
+Very often something is missing.

-- If you are unsure about the size of the new door — do not buy it until the technician visits.
-It is better to remove the old one first and measure the bare opening.
+- If you are not sure about the size of the new door — do not buy it before the technician has seen the job.
+Better to remove the old one first and measure the bare opening.

-- Have a power socket available within 5 metres of the opening for power tools.
+- Make sure there is a power socket available within 5 metres of the opening for the tools.

-- Provide the entry code, floor number and lift information — especially if the old door needs carrying out.
+- Provide the entry code, floor number and lift details — especially if the old door has to be carried out.

-- If you have pets, confine them to another room during the work.
+- If you have pets, keep them in another room while the work is being done.

-- Decide on the opening direction for the new door — it can differ from the old one if rearranged furniture allows it.
+- Decide which way the new door should open — it may be different from the old one if the furniture layout now allows it.

 A real case from Warsaw: three doors replaced in Ursynow

-A client in Ursynow asked us to replace three interior doors in an early-2000s flat.
-The old doors were hollow-core on timber frames — typical for panel-built blocks of that era.
-The frames had dried out, the leaves were warped and the hinges were loose.
-When we removed the first door, we found the frame had been nailed and foamed straight onto the concrete, with no plugs or anchors.
-We had to cut it out in sections to avoid wrecking the opening.
-The second door came out without drama, but the third — for the bathroom — was 4 cm wider than standard.
-The new standard-size door would not cover the full opening, so we narrowed it with a plasterboard insert on a metal stud.
-After fitting all three doors we patched the plaster chips and touched up the reveals.
-The whole job took a full working day.
-The client later wrote that the flat was noticeably quieter — new doors with rubber seals block sound far better than the old ones.
-The takeaway: replacing doors in buildings 15-20 years old almost always comes with surprises inside the opening, and it pays to be ready for them.
+A client in Ursynow asked us to replace three interior doors in a flat from the early 2000s.
+The old doors were hollow-core on timber frames — common in panel-built blocks from that time.
+The frames had dried out, the leaves had twisted and the hinges were loose.
+When we removed the first door, we found the frame had been nailed and foamed directly onto the concrete, with no plugs or anchors.
+We had to cut it out piece by piece so we would not destroy the opening.
+The second door came out cleanly, but the third — in the bathroom — was 4 cm wider than standard.
+A new standard-size door would not cover the whole opening, so we reduced it with a plasterboard insert on a metal stud.
+After fitting all three doors, we repaired the chipped plaster and touched up the reveals.
+The whole job took one full working day.
+Later the client wrote that the flat had become noticeably quieter — new doors with rubber seals block sound much better than the old ones.
+The lesson is simple: replacing doors in buildings 15-20 years old almost always means surprises inside the opening, so it pays to expect them.

 Frequently asked questions